Cross-bit/image-processor/README.md

 # Supported images
 Image processor currently supports only **.jpg** and **.jpeg** image files.
 Also note that application supports only sRGB color space.
+Images that has dimension of one in any direction will not be processed!

 # Build and run on Linux
 App can be build with provided **CMakeLists.txt** file as follows: